PopovEvgeniy/miniskype/readme.txt

 Third-party components

-Mini skype uses WebView control (https://www.nuget.org/packages/Microsoft.Web.WebView2).
+Mini Skype uses WebView control (https://www.nuget.org/packages/Microsoft.Web.WebView2).
-It is distributed under BSD (https://www.nuget.org/packages/Microsoft.Web.WebView2/1.0.2903.40/License) license.
+It is distributed under a BSD (https://www.nuget.org/packages/Microsoft.Web.WebView2/1.0.3124.44/License) license.

-Windows 10 specific notes
+Windows 10-specific notes

 The 32-bit versions of Windows 10 aren't supported.
-You need Microsoft Edge WebView2 Runtime (https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) to run Mini skype.
+You need Microsoft Edge WebView2 Runtime (https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) to run Mini Skype.

 Source code

 The code is included in the source.zip archive.
-It was compiled under Delphi 12 Community Edition.
+It was compiled under Delphi 12.3.
-You need Inno setup if you want to create the installer for Microsoft Windows.
+You need Inno Setup if you want to create the installer for Microsoft Windows.

 Contact